Paid Absences from Work

 Employees receive their regular straight-time pay for all previously scheduled "working hours" spent in court.

-This applies to employees who are subpoenaed, or otherwise requested to appear in court, or at a deposition on behalf of the College.
-(For Court appearances not related to College business please see Paid Time Off policy.)
+This applies to employees who are subpoenaed, or otherwise requested to appear in court, or at a deposition on behalf of Dartmouth.
+(For Court appearances not related to Dartmouth business, please see Paid Time Off policy.)

 Employees must notify their supervisor as soon as they receive notification.